thinkful-ei-macaw/aggy-rally-capstone/rally-capstone-frontend/src/README.md

 https://rally-capstone-frontend.vercel.app/welcome
 ---

-API documentation
----
-The API is built around two tables, the users table and profiles table.
-The users table stores usernames and passwords for account creation and login, and the profiles table accepts the following fields; gamemaster, genre, romance, frequency, duration, alignment, groupsize, pvp, experience, gmexp, playexp.

 Summary
 ---
 The app allows users to create a match profile which uses specifically tailored data points to help the user find similarly minded individuals to engage in this hobby with.